Robert Overton: Career

 He hailed Cromwell's dissolution of the Rump Parliament in June 1653, yet subsequently became disenchanted, suspicious of Cromwell as more dictator than Lord Protector.
 Although his letters to Cromwell remained cordial, during the early years of the Protectorate he seems to have become more inclined to distance himself from the Lord Protector, advising a diminution with the speed of reform.
 Cromwell informed him that he could keep his position in the army so long as he promised to relinquish his office when he could no longer support the policies of the Protectorate.
-In September 1654 he returned to his command in Scotland, a conveniently long distance from GHQ in London.
+In September 1654, he returned to his command in Scotland, a conveniently long distance from GHQ in London.
 There he planned a coup d'état; in December 1654, Overton was arrested and imprisoned in the Tower for his part in the self-styled "Overton Revolt".
 It was alleged that a verse in Overton's handwriting was found amongst his papers:

 He was accused of planning a military insurrection against the government and plotting to assassinate Monck.
 It is not clear how involved he was in the plot, but he was good friends with Monck at the time, so it was unlikely he was involved.
 But whatever his real position he was considered too lenient with his "disaffected officers" in sanctioning their meetings and there was evidence that he held meetings with John Wildman, an incorrigible Leveller plotter, prepared to use anyone to bring down the government.
 Later while in the Tower of London, he wrote to others informing them of Wildman's plans.
 At the time a fellow prisoner wrote of Overton, "He was a great independent, civil and decent, a scholar, but a little pedantic."In 1655 Cromwell was convinced enough of his guilt to have him removed from the governorship of Hull and to confiscate the lands granted to him by Parliament in Scotland handing them back to Earl of Leven the owner before they were sequestrated.

 Overton remained incarcerated in the Tower until March 1658 when he was moved to Elizabeth Castle on the island of Jersey.
 Barbara Taft mentions that "It is not unlikely that respect for Overton's ability and fear of his appeal as an opposition leader played a major role in his imprisonment."
 After Cromwell's death and the re-installation of the Commonwealth, Grizelle, his sister, his wife Anne, her brother, and many Republicans, presented his case to Parliament, on 3 February 1659, along with letters from Overton's close friend John Milton.
 Overton and John Milton probably became acquainted from an early moment in their careers in St Giles, Cripplegate, where they removed and lived for a time.
-Milton considered Overton a scholar and celebrated him and his exploits in his "Defensio Secundo" by writing:
+Milton considered Overton a scholar and celebrated him and his exploits in his Defensio Secunda by writing: